·

 • 1 teaspoon whole cloves

-I’m email you a link so you can find it when you need it.
+I’ll send you a link so you can find it later.

 You'll join my email list which you will love.
-And if you don't, unsubscribe in one click. โค๏ธ
+And if you don't, unsubscribe in one click. ❤️

 Instructions

-• Boil and simmer elderberries, ginger, and water.
+• Simmer berries.
 Add the elderberries, ginger, and water to a large pot over medium heat and bring to a boil.
 Make sure to stir the mixture often.
-Once the mixture comes to a boil, reduce the heat to low, cover, and simmer for 1 hour (30 minutes if youโ€™re using fresh elderberries).
+Once the mixture comes to a boil, reduce the heat to low, cover, and simmer for 1 hour (30 minutes if you’re using fresh elderberries).

 • Remove whole spices.
 Remove the cinnamon sticks and cloves from the syrup and discard them.

 • Fill jars.
-Remove the jars from the canner, using a canning funnel and ladle, and ladle the hot elderberry syrup into the prepared jars.
+Remove the jars from the canner and, using a canning funnel and ladle, ladle the hot elderberry syrup into the prepared jars.

 • Wipe rims and fasten lids.
 Wipe the jar rims with a damp cloth and place the lids and rings on.
-Tighten the rings until theyโ€™re fingertip-tight.
+Tighten the rings until they’re fingertip-tight.

-• Process jars.
-Transfer the jars to the canner and submerge them in water making sure that theyโ€™re covered by 2 inches of water.
+• Process.
+Transfer the jars to the canner and submerge them in water, making sure that they’re covered by 2 inches.
 Bring to a boil.
 Once it comes to a full rolling boil, set the timer for 40 minutes.
 After processing remove the canner from the heat and remove the lid and set the timer for 5 minutes.

-• Cool, check seals, and store.
-Transfer the jars to a heat-safe space and allow them to cool for 12-24 hours.
-After 24 hours check the lid for a proper seal.
-Once a proper seal is confirmed, remove the ring and store it in a cool dark place for up to 18 months or per the lidโ€™s manufacturerโ€™s recommendation.
+• Cool and store.
+Transfer the jars to a heat-safe space and cool for 12-24 hours.
+After 24 hours, check the lid for a proper seal.
+Once a proper seal is confirmed, remove the ring and store it in a cool, dark place for up to 18 months or per the lid’s manufacturer’s recommendation.

 Notes